2:24 PM

 And that is all I have for now.
 It is 2:37 PM.
 Thank you.
 Link to Audio.

 I am a mom of 4 with a passion for helping others.
-I write on a variety of [controversial] topics including conspiracies, medical, political and religious world issues.
+Through using an intuitive spin I write on a variety of [controversial] topics including conspiracies, medical, political and religious world issues.
 My goal is to find truth and offer guidance.
-You can request a topic for the Public Blog or schedule a Clarity Coaching Session (Personal/Wellness/Spiritual/Religious) by clicking the appropriate tab.
+You can request a topic for the Public Blog or schedule a Personal Coaching Session by clicking the appropriate tab.
 Please consider checking out exclusive content on my SubscribeStar and Substack channel.
-Blessings, Lynn
+God Bless, Lynn

 Thursday, February 6, 2014